Have questions about the FAFSA? Many of the most commonly asked questions are answered below.

 What is the FAFSA?

 FAFSA stands for Free Application for Federal Student Aid.
 Filing the FAFSA is the first step in applying for financial aid and is a requirement for students who plan to pay for education after high school with the help of federal, state, or institutional aid such as grants, scholarships, work-study, and loans.
-The FAFSA typically becomes available each year on October 1st.
+The FAFSA becomes available each year on October 1st.
 Completing and submitting the FAFSA is FREE – be sure to apply at StudentAid.gov.

 What is the deadline for filling out the FAFSA?